neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 *Roles*

 In the section about authentication so called roles were introduced.
-A role can be attached to a users security context, to determine which privileges should be granted to her.
+A role can be attached to a user's security context, to determine which privileges should be granted to her.
 I.e. the access rights of a user are decoupled from the user object itself, making it a lot more flexible, if you want to change them.
 In FLOW3 a role is mainly just a string, which must be unique in the whole FLOW3 instance.
 Following there is an example